-Em Penney showcases her artworks at Quetzal Stories of Change Exhibition on Saturday 18th September 2021 at Quetzal building.
-Quetzal first exhibition features artists and organisations that explore the role of arts in supporting survivors of abuse.
+Em Penney showcases her artworks at Quetzal Stories of Change Exhibition on Wednesday 9th February 2022 at Quetzal building.
+Quetzal’s first exhibition features artists and organisations that explore the role of arts in supporting survivors of abuse.

 About Em Penney